Early Learning Connection News

 Since the revision is considerably different from the original, anyone who previously completed School Age Connections may repeat the modules and receive in-service clock hours.

 A module must be completed within 30 days.
 Participants will receive a certificate upon completion of a module.
 Each module equals five (5) clock hours of in-service training.
-There is a $10.00 fee per module.

 Early Development Network